MalcolmSlaney/CrossCountryStats/README.md

 thus giving you an estimate of their Crystal time, then *muliply* by the difficulty of the course that you care about.

+## The Mathematical Model
+This task would be easy if we had runners who competed on all courses.
+But we do not.
+Instead we have Kent who has run courses A and B, and we have Donald who has run courses B and C. Since we have times for both runners on course B, we can calculate the difference between these two runners, and thus estimate the difficulty of courses A and C.
+It could be a bit of an algebra problem.
+In the boys case we have 70696 equations (race results) with 3919 boy variables (their abilities) and 443 course variables (their difficulties).
+We can solve this problem using algebra, but it's better to use Bayesian modeling so we can add probabilistic information to the solution.
+This includes assumptions such as runner's performance will roughly fit a Normal distribution.

 Using race results from [XCStats](https://xcstats.com/) over multiple years, this code builds a model that takes into account these different factors: